findelabs/proxima/docs/src/installation.md

-# Installation
+# Overview

-Proxima is a cloud-ready L7 proxy that can be quickly deployed via docker images pushed regularly to [github](https://github.com/findelabs/proxima).
+Proxima is a cloud-ready L7 proxy that can be quickly easily configured via yaml config, and can source dynamic endpoints through http calls, or through Hashicorp Vault.

+# Docker

+You can pull down Proxima images at [docker](https://hub.docker.com/repository/docker/findelabs/proxima).

+# Compile

-You can also compile Proxima manually by pulling down the [repo](https://github.com/findelabs/proxima) and running `cargo build --release` within.
+You can compile Proxima by running `cargo build --release` after pulling down the [repo](https://github.com/findelabs/proxima).

 Alternatively, you may run `cargo install --git https://github.com/findelabs/proxima.git`.